elastic/ecs/rfcs/text/0037-host-metrics.md

 ## Scope of impact

+Currently Elastic Agent and metricbeat ship data host/system metrics under the `system.*` prefix.
+This would change it to `host.*`.
+One of the reasons for this is that some metrics for network already exist under this prefix in ECS so conflicts can be prevented.
+Another advantage is that some of these fields might use newer field types like `gauge` and `counter` delivered by TSDB in Elasticsearch which is possible without a breaking change.

 <!--
 Stage 2: Identifies scope of impact of changes.
 Are breaking changes required?
 Should deprecation strategies be adopted?
 Will significant refactoring be involved?
 Break the impact down into:
  * Ingestion mechanisms (e.g. beats/logstash)